aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_deposit`

+Depositing funds into a channel after its creation provides the means for a participant to move coins from the participant's balance to the channel's one.
-Depositing funds into a channel after creation should allow channels to be more long lived due to the increased ease of balancing them out.
+This should allow channels to be more long lived due to the increased ease of balancing them out.
 The amount of coins sent along with this transaction will get locked up just like the initial deposit.

 While it could be desirable to allow anyone to deposit into a channel, we are going to restrict deposits to the peers of a channel.
 That means, the `from_id`